Find Affordable College Courses

 Oswego, NY

-SUNY Oswego ranked #8 on this year’s Best Value Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
-SUNY Oswego is a moderately-sized public school located in the distant town of Oswego.
+SUNY Oswego did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
+It came in at #8 on the list.
+SUNY Oswego is a moderately-sized public school located in the town of Oswego.

-The average tuition and fees for an out-of-state undergraduate student at SUNY Oswego are $18,679 a year.
+Out-of-state tuition fees for undergraduate students at SUNY Oswego are $18,679 per year.

 #9